 Keep Your Dog On Leash

-Although you will see lots of people with off-leash dogs on the Chester Lake Trail, please keep yours on leash.
+You may see off-leash dogs on the Chester Lake Trail, but please keep yours on leash.
 Besides being the law, an off-leash dog can very easily draw a bear or cougar back to your group.

-This happens far too often and puts your life and the life of the animal in danger.
+Wildlife encounters involving dogs can escalate quickly, putting both people and animals at risk.
 It’s just not worth it.
-Here’s a recent example of a person who was lucky to walk away from a Kananaskis grizzly attack.
+Here’s an example of a person with an off-leash dog who was lucky to walk away from a Kananaskis grizzly attack.

 Chester Lake Trail Report